jinjiaKarl/cs-e4640/assignment-2-100537677/reports/Assignment-2-Report.md

 * total number of successful/failed ingests for the whole platform

 In the next step, it is a great idea to use OpenTelemetry to expose metrics to different monitoring systems such as Prometheus and use Grafana to visualize the metrics.
+In my implementation, I ejected the metrics to the OpenTelemetry collector and the collector will send the metrics to Prometheus.

 # Part 2 - Near-realtime data ingestion (weighted factor for grades = 3)